Netherlands Armed Forces: Netherlands Marine Corps

 The Netherlands Marine Corps is the Navy's naval infantry corps.
-The Corps consist of two battalion-sized Marince Combat Groups, various support units and the Netherlands Maritime Special Operations Forces.
-The Marines are specialised in amphibious, arctic and mountain warfare as well as special operations.
+The Corps consist of two battalion-sized Marine Combat Groups, various support units and the Netherlands Maritime Special Operations Forces.
+The Marines are specialized in amphibious, arctic and mountain warfare as well as special operations.
 The Corps operates a fleet of landing craft that can operate from one of the two Navy's amphibious transport docks.